byronwall/byronwall.github.io/about/index.md

 This site exists to catalog my experience, ongoing projects, and document a problem or two with a blog.
 I am interested in programming full time (i.e. employment) so this site is an exhibition of my skills to that end.

 ##skills / experience
 I have been involved in programming since I was 14.
 Back then (ca. 2002), I was using yahoo! over 28k dialup to answer questions like: ``"how to make an .exe?"``.
 These queries went nowhere so I hit the library to find a book on the topic.
 I started with a book on Java.
-When I went back to get another one, I mistakenly grabbed a book on Javascript, not knowing there was a difference.
+When I went back to get another one, I mistakenly grabbed a book on JavaScript, not knowing there was a difference.
 Since then, I've enjoyed both web and desktop development!

 I have dabbled in most popular languages and list them here by experience level.
 For specific projects, check out the projects page for a more descriptive listing of what was created.
 Most of the code for is over on GitHub if I still have it.